-Are you one of the many guitarists who struggle with coordinating their hands and vocals?
+Are you one of the many guitarists who struggles to coordinate their hands and vocals?
 You know, you can play the song.
 You can sing the song.
-But it all goes to pot when you try to do both simultaneously.
+But it all goes to pot when you try to sing and play guitar at the same.

-Singing while playing guitar can be a daunting challenge for a beginner.
+Singing while playing electric or acoustic guitar can be a daunting challenge for a beginner.
 A good sense of timing and rhythm and the ability to synthesize two different actions is necessary to pull it off.
 But like everything else you've learned to do on the guitar, it can be mastered.

 Here are 11 tips to help get you started:

 1. Apples and… apples!